 The total fire rating is determined by adding each component to reach a minimum total of 60 minutes.
 Fire protection rating is calculated from the flame side of the assembly and of course some assemblies have multiple flame sides.

-Your wood framing members are required to be at a minimum of 16″ on center.
+Your wood framing members are required to be not more than 16″ on center.
 When they are you get 20 minutes in a wall and 10 minutes with floor and roof joists.

 Wall Finishes and their ratings: